 In the 1960s, the building was refurbished by the then owners R S Lawrence and Co.
 Leather Factors and Sole Cutters.

 The building became disused at the turn of the millennium and became derelict.
-In the years since then the ownership of the site has changed (it is now owned by North Northamptonshire Council).
+In the years since then the ownership of the site has changed (it is now owned by North Northamptonshire Council but was being sold in late 2023).
 There have been a number of suggestions and proposals for the site in that time including: a mixed-use development, a supermarket, and housing.